A Traveler’s Guide to Santa Cruz Whale Watching

 The Monterey coastline offers good spots to view whales, from Santa Cruz in the north circling to Moss Landing, then finally the town of Monterey.

-Whale watching cruises, charters, sailing excursions, and even guided kayak tours are available.
-Determine what experience you’d like, then key in on the whale watching tours for you.
+Whale-watching cruises, charter boats, sailing excursions, and even guided kayak tours are available.
+Determine what experience you’d like, then key in on the whale-watching tours for you.

-There are several charters and cruises that offer experienced guided whale watching trips.
+Several charters and cruises offer experienced guided whale-watching trips.
 Santa Cruz, Moss Landing, and Monterey have professional tours available.

 Santa Cruz Tours

 Cruises are available year-round, depending on the whale species.
-Santa Cruz Whale Watching by Stagnaro Charters is considered the best whale watching tour around by several publications.
+Santa Cruz Whale Watching by Stagnaro Charters is considered the best whale-watching tour.

 Moss Landing Tours